VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 ### Central gathering of all SOP on GitLab pages

 Here we provide an example of how GitLab can be used as a _Bioinformaticians_ QMS.
-We will show that by using GitLab pages and MkDocs, all SOPs can be stored in a well structured _documentation_.
+We will show that by using GitLab pages and MkDocs, all SOPs can be stored in well structured _documentation_.
 Below are some guideline to illustrate the point of attention to comply with ISO-15189:

 1. Each SOP becomes a separate markdown file.
 Its name will include a number for easy and unique identification of the document.
 The numbering can also be used to classify each SOP into categories. _Example_: